ThomasFranque/Modularia/README.md

 algorithm should fix that).
 - The enemy movement is not smooth and the path can be clearly seen

+### Code

+- The huge lack of and inconsistency on the documentation

 ## Used Assets

 - [Volumetric 3D Lasers](https://assetstore.unity.com/packages/vfx/particles/spells/volumetric-3d-lasers-104580)